Centre counters high cost of infertility treatment — Nigeria Today

 By Sola Ogundipe

-MEDICAL records show that 1 in 4 Nigerian couples are challenged by infertility even as studies reveal that most infertile couples could benefit from treatment.
+MEDICAL records show that one in four Nigerian couples are challenged by infertility even as studies reveal that most infertile couples could benefit from treatment.

 Across the world, Assisted Reproductive Technology (ART) such as In-vitro Fertilization (IVF) are known to offer one of the best treatment options in boosting patients’ chances of conception and livebirths.